-If a classmate is submitting work on your behalf, please note that it is your responsibility to ensure that the correct work is submitted.
+It is your responsibility to submit your own coursework.
+If a classmate is submitting work on your behalf in the case of groupwork - where one person per group has been nominated to submit on behalf of the group - please note that it is still your responsibility to ensure that the correct work is submitted and on time.